Skip to main content

 SECURITY_INTEGRATION;

-In the Starlake UI, log in as an admin and navigate to the Admin page.
+In the Starlake UI, log in as an admin and navigate to Admin > Snowflake SSO.
+Enter the Account, Client ID, and Client Secret values from Step 2.

 application: